josehu07/CS537-SP2021-DIS/w4/README.md

 - **Stdout redirection**: when `>` appears in the line followed by a filename, the child process's stdout should be replaced by the file
     - You open the file in the child process, before execing the command
     - On successful file open, you then need to replace the process's stdout fd by the fd of the file; Check out [`dup()` and `dup2()`](https://man7.org/linux/man-pages/man2/dup2.2.html)
+    - In child process, use `_exit` instead of `exit` to avoid closing some file descriptors of the parent
 - **Aliasing**: allow alias names of commands, e.g., `alias ll ls -l` allows you to type `ll` for `ls -l` in the future
     - You will need some kind of data structure to store the current aliasing mappings; Could be just fixed arrays, but linked-lists are better for adding/removing elements
     - If user types `alias` alone, should print a thorough list of all the current aliasing mappings